Saint John's Abbey Run Disc Golf Course

 The course is located on land owned by the monks of Saint John's Abbey (like all the land at Saint John's).
 The Abbey is allowing use of this parcel of land for the Abbey Run Disc Golf course as long as the course users are respectful and the course remains free of litter.

 We all need to do our part to keep the course clean.
 Please follow the Leave No Trace policy and pick up whatever trash you may find.

-100 discs (drivers, mid-range, and putters) have been ordered by the Saint John's Senate and will be available to check-out from the Outdoor Leadership Center as soon as they arrive, but feel free to bring your own!
+100 discs (drivers, mid-range, and putters) are available to use thanks to the Saint John's Senate and are available to check-out from the Outdoor Leadership Center.
+Feel free to bring your own!

 In addition, the Saint John's Senate in collaboration with the Disc Golf Club and the OLC, hopes to host regular tournaments and events so practice early and often.